NgoCongHuan/BurgerKing-Website/README.md

 # Burger King Website

-A web application for selling hamburgers.
+- A web application for selling hamburgers.
+- Check out the live version of the website: [BurgerKingWebsite](http://www.burgerking.kcntt.edu.vn/)

 ## Previews Website
 - For Customer